 This list covers powers used in and outside the series

 - Specium Ray: Ultraman crouches slightly forward and crosses his wrists together, with his right forearm vertical and left forearm horizontal in front of it, and the thumb edge of his hands facing his body, to shoot from the outer edge of his right hand a particle/light-ray that kills most opponents.
 The effect is either an explosion or a fatal burn.
 The ray can be reflected (see Alien Baltan II) but loses intensity once reflected.
 The ray can also be negated by similar energy (see Alien Mephilas).
-Spacium is actually a substance found on Mars that itself is deadly to at least one monster species (the Baltans).
-The Spacium Ray--indeed all of Ultraman's Spacium-type energy attacks--may be based on that substance, but this is never stated as the case in the series.
-Regardless, the Spacium Ray is perhaps Ultraman's most powerful single weapon, and very few of the monsters he fights are immune to it; Antlar, Keronia and Zetton are among those few.
+Specium is actually a substance found on Mars that itself is deadly to at least one monster species (the Baltans).
+The Specium Ray--indeed all of Ultraman's Specium-type energy attacks--may be based on that substance, but this is never stated as the case in the series.
+Regardless, the Specium Ray is perhaps Ultraman's most powerful single weapon, and very few of the monsters he fights are immune to it; Antlar, Keronia and Zetton are among those few.

 - Ultra Slash: Ultraman fires a saw-like Spacium-energy ring (a Cutting Halo) from his hand.
 This Halo can slice his opponent in half.
 The Cutting Halo does have drawbacks, however; a Baltan alien was able to deflect a Halo with his barrier, Gubira was lucky enough to catch a second Halo on his nose rather than be sliced by it, and Keelar was just as lucky to catch a third Halo with his tail.
 Alien Mephilas destroyed a fourth Halo with his Bare Hand Beam, and a fifth Halo shattered after striking Zetton's barrier.